laravel/docs/packages.md

 		__DIR__.'/path/to/config/courier.php', 'courier'
 	);

-<a name="tags"></a>
+<a name="publishing-file-groups"></a>
-## Publishing Groups of Files Separately
+## Publishing File Groups

-You may want to group files to be published separately from the others in your package.
-For instance, you might want your users to be able to publish your package's configuration files but not its public assets.
-You can do this by 'tagging' them like so:
+You may want to publish groups of files separately.
+For instance, you might want your users to be able to publish your package's configuration files and asset files separately.
+You can do this by 'tagging' them:

 	// Publish a config file
 	$this->publishes([